VezertVezert

 • Your business model has changed.
 Maybe you've added new service lines, entered new markets, or shifted from B2C to B2B.
 If your site structure still reflects who you were two years ago, it's actively working against who you are now.

 When you do restructure, plan your redirects meticulously.
 Every old URL that changes needs a 301 redirect to its new location.
 Miss a few, and you'll lose whatever search authority those pages had built up.
 A redirect mapping document — old URL to new URL for every affected page — is non-negotiable.
+Our website redesign preparation guide includes a complete redirect planning checklist.

 If the restructuring is substantial, consider a phased rollout rather than a single big-bang migration.
 Restructure one section at a time, monitor the impact on rankings and traffic, then move to the next section.
 It's slower but far less risky.